KaushalBhatol/kaushal.iblogger.org/README.md

 ## Purpose

-* This site is created for blogging and sharing informations over the web.
+* This site was my own project created for sharing ideas on the web and documenting my journey.
+* I can also say that, This was my backup of code if anything happens to published code.
+Also version menagging and other amazing stuff helps me to improve my code and decrese bugs on my code.

 ## Q & A

 * __Q.
-Why you need this?__
-  * I'm simple guy and love's shortcuts too, Before doing this I used wordpress, But my site going slow down.
-And I don't want to purchace anything.
-So used my some of knowledge and created pure php without database site.
+Why was this repository posted as a public?__
+  *  I am not storing any sensitive information on this code, there are no ads and other databases are connected. this is pure code

 * __Q.
 Can You customize this for your site?__
   * Yes, You can freely use my code for your site.
 I  also created [Theme](Theme/) folder were template files are stored.
 It Helpls you a lot.